thetredev/udm/README.md

 //   * 2 = Equip on spawn and on each HE grenade kill
 //   * 3 = Equip on spawn and after each detonation
 // Default Value: 2
-// High Explosive grenade behaviour udm_equip_hegrenade 2
+// High Explosive grenade behavior udm_equip_hegrenade 2

 // ----------------------------------
-//    * Team Changes Per Round
+//    * Team Changes Management
 // ----------------------------------

 // Default Value: 2
-// The maximum amount of times a players are allowed to change their team per
+// The maximum amount of times a players is allowed to change their team per
 //   round.
    udm_team_changes_per_round 2

 // Default Value: 1.5
-// The time in minutes a player who exceeded the maximum team change count has
+// Time penalty (in minutes) for exceeding the maximum team change count. udm_team_changes_reset_delay 1.5
-//   to wait until they can choose a team again. udm_team_changes_reset_delay 1.5

 // ----------------------------------
-//    * Chat Commands
+//    * Say Commands
 // ----------------------------------

 // Default Value: "!udm"
-// The chat command used to open the admin menu. udm_saycommand_admin "!udm"
+// The say command used to open the admin menu. udm_saycommand_admin "!udm"

 // Default Value: "guns"
-// The chat command used to open the weapons menu. udm_saycommand_guns "guns"
+// The say command used to open the weapons menu. udm_saycommand_guns "guns"
 ```